-- Each SCBE2-MX provides two switch fabric planes for packet forwarding among the MPCs in the MX960 - The MX960 chassis may contain up to three SCBE2-MX's Therefore, six fabric planes are available. - Three SCBE2-MX's are required for 2 + 1 redundancy. - In redundant fabric mode, four fabric planes from the first two SCBE2-MX's will be in Active mode, and two fabric planes from the third SCBE2-MX will be in Spare mode. - In an increased fabric bandwidth mode, all six fabric planes will be in Active mode.
+- Each SCBE2-MX provides two switch fabric planes for packet forwarding among the MPCs in - The MX960 chassis may contain up to three SCBE2-MX's Therefore, six fabric planes are available. - Three SCBE2-MX's are required for 2 + 1 redundancy. - In redundant fabric mode, four fabric planes from the first two SCBE2-MX's will be in Active mode, and two fabric planes from the third SCBE2-MX will be in Spare mode. - In a non-redundant fabric mode, all six fabric planes will be in Active mode to increase fabric bandwidth.